 I’m moderately proficient with international Morse code, but have little ability with American Morse.
 I hope that, when time permits, that I can gain some conversational ability with American Morse.
 But until that happens, I enjoy having a MorseKOB enabled sounder make telegraphic music when I’m in my workshop.

 With that as background, I’d like to describe my own implementation of a MorseKOB interface.
-This design is very similar to Les’ design; I just used a few different components.
+I did two different versions: one makes use of a USB to RS-232 Serial interface, the other makes use of a USB to TTL Serial interface.
+The voltages with RS-232 are bipolar and inverted, while the TTL version is unipolar and not inverted.
+Both designs are very similar to Les’ original design; I just used a few different components, primarily a MOSFET to drive the sounder rather than a Bipolar Junction Transistor.
 I’m not sure that the extra protection devices I included are actually needed, but when absolute minimum cost is not a goal I sometimes adopt a “belt and suspenders” approach to circuit design.

-Figure 1 (at the bottom of this page) shows the schematic of my version of a MorseKOB interface.
-You will see that it’s very similar to Les’ design.
+I’ll first discuss the RS-232 version.
+Figure 1 (at the bottom of this page) shows the schematic of my version of an RS-232 to MorseKOB interface.
+You will see that it’s very similar to Les’ original design.
 Some of the changes I made were to use an LM358 as the op-amp and a MOSFET as the switch.
-I also added an LED to serve as an RX Mark state indicator.
+I also added an dim LED to serve as an RX Mark state indicator.
 Additionally, I’ve included a voltage spike snubber across the sounder coil.
 This is essentially the same snubber that I use on selector magnets in teletype machines.
 I need to do more testing with these snubber values to see if further optimization can be achieved for the different sounder windings and their associated inductance.
-With that as background, let’s get into the circuit.
+With that as background, let’s get into RS-232 interface circuit.